mahshuk410/RideSharingMicroservice/README.md

 Note: Driver account’s Identification Number cannot be updated

-> The * symbol denotes the details to remain unchanged by user.
+> The * symbol denotes the details to remain unchanged by driver.

 API Response